 National Guardsmen and women attending LSC can apply for GoArmyEd Benefits.
 For more information visit https://www.goarmyed.com

 Visit Online Colleges Database – Veterans Resources.
-The College Database recently created a free online guidebook for military veterans and their families that would be a great addition to that page, or to any page on your site with higher education resources for past service members.
+The College Database recently created a free online guidebook for military veterans and their families.

 We want these first steps to be easy and stress-free.
 Some documents (non military/VA related) will be required in order to be accepted.